These policies apply to CSU San Marcos Kellogg Library patrons.

 Examples of damage include but are not limited to the following:

 - Torn or cut pages

 - Folded page corners

 - Water damage– includes damage caused by any fluid

 *Although Post-It notes can be easily removed from pages, they leave a chemical residue behind that can cause long term damage to the books.
 It is recommended that you use index cards or strips of paper for page markers and/or note taking.

-Materials with excessive damage must be replaced.
-The replacement cost for damaged material is list above in the Overdue & Lost Material section.
+Books with excessive damage must be replaced.
+The replacement cost for damaged material is listed above in the Overdue & Lost Material section.